labplus-cn/mpython-docs/docs/en/library/pythonStd/builtins.rst

     >>> map(lambda x: x ** 2, [1, 2, 3, 4, 5])  # use lambda anonymous function
     [1, 4, 9, 16, 25]

-    # Two lists are provided to add the list data in the same location 提供了两个列表，对相同位置的列表数据进行相加
+    # Two lists are provided to add the list data in the same location
     >>> map(lambda x, y: x + y, [1, 3, 5, 7, 9], [2, 4, 6, 8, 10])
     [3, 7, 11, 15, 19]

 .. function:: max()

-Returns the maximum value of the given parameter, which can be a sequence 返回给定参数的最大值，参数可以为序列
+Returns the maximum value of the given parameter, which can be a sequence

 ::